Script Blocking

 How scripts are detected and categorized

-When a visitor loads your page, ConsentStack scans for third-party scripts and checks each one against a built-in database of 5,800+ known tracker domains from 400+ vendors.
-If a script belongs to a recognized vendor — Google Analytics, Meta Pixel, HubSpot, and hundreds more — it is automatically assigned to the right consent category.
+When a visitor loads your page, ConsentStack scans for third-party scripts and checks each one against a built-in database of 900+ known tracker patterns from 900+ vendors.
+If a script belongs to a recognized vendor (Google Analytics, Meta Pixel, HubSpot, and hundreds more) it is automatically assigned to the right consent category.

 Scripts from domains that are not in the database are flagged as unassigned in your dashboard so you can review and categorize them yourself.